ByWard Market

 The ByWard Market (Marché By), is a retail and entertainment district in the downtown core of Ottawa, Ontario, Canada.
 It is located east of the government and business district.
 The Market district includes the market buildings and open-air market along George, York, ByWard, and William street.

 The district is bordered westwardly by Sussex Drive and Mackenzie Avenue, and eastwardly by Cumberland Street.
 It stretches northwards to Cathcart Street, while to the south it is bordered by Rideau Street.
-The name refers to the old "By Ward" of the City of Ottawa ('By' deriving from the surname of the engineer, Lt.
-Colonel John By, who was the area's original surveyor).
+The name refers to the old "By Ward" of the City of Ottawa ('By' deriving from the surname of the engineer, John By, who was the area's original surveyor).
 The district comprises the main commercial part of the historic Lower Town area of Ottawa.
 According to the Canada 2011 Census, the population of the area was 3,063.

-The market itself is regulated by a City of Ottawa municipal services corporation named Marchés d'Ottawa Markets, which also operates the smaller west-end Parkdale Market.
+The market itself is regulated by a City of Ottawa municipal services corporation named the ByWard Market District Authority, which also operates the smaller west-end Parkdale Market.
 The corporation is run by a nine-member board of directors.
 The market building is open year-round, and open-air stalls offering fresh produce and flowers are operated in the warmer months.